Chaofan-Pro/cat-care-chaofan-ma/README.md

 ### User Profile

 The Cat Care app is designed for cat owners with one or more cats.
-After registering an account, users can create individual profiles for each of their cats.
+Users can create individual profiles for each of their cats.
 If the project is successful and other pet owners want to use the app, I plan to introduce categories for different types of animals.
 This way, pet profiles can be customized accordingly— for example, dog owners could track their dog’s daily walks.

 ### Features